 Everyone once in a while I run into a story about someone I haven’t met that just resonates with my inner nerd in a way I can’t describe.
 This month, I’d like to share with you one such story about a young man who grew up to turn his childhood passion into something lovely for a children’s library.
-I’ve tried not to be too cheeky, but I too as a kid loved batman, and this story has brought a much needed smile to my face as I wrote every word of this month’s newsletter.
+I’ve tried not to be too cheeky, but I too as a kid loved Batman, and this story has brought a much needed smile to my face as I wrote every word of this month’s blog.

 Our boy wonder, young master Patrick was born on the last day of March, 1940, in the early days of World War II in Montpellier, Vermont.
 From birth he was nearly completely blind in his left eye, but that did not stop his passion for reading, which was heartily encouraged by his parents.

 Much of his time as a young child involved sitting in his local branch of the Kellogg-Hubbard library in Montpellier, after receiving his first library card at the tender age of four.
 The library was a magical, wonderful place for him, and it wasn’t long before he found himself in the comics aisle.
 And there – KAPOW!- he discovered one of his great loves of his life, Batman.

 Ironically, Batman’s first appearance in the comics was in 1939 – making Batman himself Patrick’s senior by only a year.
 While his friends preferred Superman, Patrick found something appealing and comforting in Batman’s complete lack of superpowers – his only superpower was the use of his brain, and his detective skills.
 To Patrick, Batman felt “real”, in that he had the same human frailties that we all face.
 As a young boy, with his own physical limitations, the caped crusader was a natural hero to Patrick.